Manecas1221212/romance/chapter_10.md

 Anna screenshot the address.
 Added it to the folder.

 Then she sat in the dark and thought about how easy it was to find someone.

-And how much easier it might be to make them go away.
+How much information was just out there, waiting to be collected.
+Birth records, lease agreements, building layouts, entry codes posted in tenant Facebook groups.

+A person's entire life, mapped out in searchable databases.

+She thought about Jessica in that apartment right now.
+Probably with Andrew.
+Probably feeling safe.
+Probably thinking she'd won.

+Anna opened a new browser window.
+Incognito mode.

+*How to make someone disappear.*

+Her finger hovered over the search button.
+She didn't press it.
+Not yet.

+But she didn't close the window either.

+She sat there in the empty apartment, in the dark, with Andrew's location pin glowing on her phone and Jessica's address burning in her mind, and let herself think the thing she'd been circling around for weeks.

+Some problems couldn't be solved with documentation.

+Some problems required elimination.